impel-intelligence/dippy-bittensor-subnet/docs/FAQ.md

 ## I submitted my model.
 When will I get my rewards?

 Rewards are based upon a combination of your model being scored and your model win rate.
-The subnet's epoch time is 360 blocks, or roughly every 30minutes.
+The subnet's epoch time is 360 blocks, or roughly every 30 minutes.
 This means that once your model is fully scored, it will take at least one epoch if not another to fully allocate incentive.
+The bittensor network itself may also vary in its payout of miner emissions.

 ## My model has a high score but I'm not receiving enough emissions.
 Why?